REFUGEE FAMILY REUNION BILL

 Adult refugees are only allowed to sponsor their partners, or children under 18, to join them.
 They cannot bring elderly relatives to live with them in safety, nor can they reunite with their 19 or 20 year old children.
 What’s more, refugee children already in the UK have no right to sponsor their family members’ safe passage, and are therefore forced to live apart from their parents.

-On the 16th of March, the Refugee Family Reunion Bill will be debated in Parliament.
-With the support of Angus Maeil MP and the #FamiliesTogether coalition, the Bill calls for:
+On 16 March 2018, 131 MPs voted in favour of the Refugee Family Reunion Bill which aims to allow refugees in the UK to be joined by their close family.
+With the support of Angus Maeil MP and the #FamiliesTogether coalition, the Bill called for:

 – Child refugees in the UK to have the right to sponsor their close family members’ safe passage;